 Business Insurance for Accountants - What You Need to Know

-All major Australian business insurance providers offer policies tailored for accounting practices.
+All major Australian business insurers offer professional indemnity and associated cover tailored for accounting practices.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Industry size: Approximately 35,000+ chartered accountants and registered tax agents operate in Australia as of 2025
+• Industry size: Over 43,000 registered tax agents and approximately 15,000 registered BAS agents operate in Australia as of 2025, according to TPB data

-• Common business structures: Sole practitioners, partnerships, and limited liability companies.
-Many smaller practices also provide bookkeeping, payroll, and business advisory services
+• Common business structures: Sole practitioners, partnerships, and companies.
+Many smaller practices combine tax preparation with bookkeeping, payroll, and business advisory services

 Cover Types for Accounting Practices